lealj/StockMocket/Sprint4.md

 #### deleteCredentials()
 - This will check if the username give is in the database, if it is, it will delete and return a 200 code.
 If the username is not in the database, then the code returned is 409.
+#### logout()
+- This will delete the value of the HTTP only cookie so the user can no longer log in without entering credentials.
+#### GetUserFunds()
+- This returns the value of the amount of money that the current account has.
+This function is path protected and can
+- only be accessed if the user is logged in.

+## JWTAuthentication.go
+#### type MyClaims
+- This is a custom claims struct that has a username and role.
+It also initializes with standard jwt claims.
+#### JWTPathProtection()
+- This is middleware function that can be used to verify user tokens and credentials to ensure the session are valid.
+#### getClaimsHandler()
+- This is a function that can be called from the front end to retrieve claims.
+Claims can be used to establish the user
+#### generateToken()
+- When a user first logs in, a token is generated so they can continue viewing the rest of the site as the same user.
+#### extractClaims()
+- This is function that works with getClaimsHandler.
+The claims can be obtained from the backend just using this function.
+- It needs a cookie.value or the token string to decrypt it.

 ## stock.go
 ### Types